schlich/loomio_help/content/user_manual/getting_started/having_discussions/index.md

     parent: getting_started
 ---

 _Facilitation_ means “to make easier; help forward”.
-Discussions on Loomio always work best when there is a clearly identified _facilitator_, someone who's role is to help the discussion move forward.
-There are a lot of things you can do to help your group have productive discussions — and you don't have to be a pro, in fact, anyone in a group can take little acts of facilitation.
+Discussions on Loomio always work best when there is a clearly identified _facilitator_, someone whose role is to help the discussion move forward.
+There are a lot of things you can do to help your group have productive discussions — and you don't have to be a pro - in fact, anyone in a group can make little acts of facilitation.

 ## Keep the topic concise